techScript-roshan/DCS/docs/Files/design-philosophies/index.md

 Civil engineering is the art and science of designing and building structures such as houses, bridges, dams, and skyscrapers.
 Our design methods, however, have not always been as advanced as they are today.
 Over centuries, engineers have learned from both successes and failures, while gradually applying mathematics to improve safety and efficiency.

 The evolution of design philosophies reflects humanity’s growing understanding of strength, safety, and uncertainty in construction.
 Each new philosophy was introduced to address the shortcomings of the current one.
-With every step, the role of mathematics became more sophisticated—moving from simple empirical rules to probability-based models.
+With every step, the role of mathematics became more sophisticated, moving from simple empirical rules to probability-based models.

 Historical development of design methods, the growing involvement of mathematics, and their adoption in international standards as well as Indian codes are presented below.

 ## 1. Empirical Design (Before 1900s)

+Vishwakarma is considered as the god of engineers, architects, and craftsmen.
+He is considered the architect and chief engineer of the gods, credited with constructing their heavenly abodes, celestial weapons and chariots.

+- In Satya Yuga, he built Swarg Loka (heaven).
+- In Treta Yuga, he built 'Sone ki Lanka' (Golden Lanka).
+- In Dwapar Yuga, he built Dwarka (Krishna's city).
+- In Kali Yuga, he constructed Indraprastha (Pandavas’ capital)

 In the early stages of engineering, structures were designed based on experience and rules of thumb.
 Builders used proportions observed from successful structures like arches, bridges, and cathedrals.
 Mathematics was minimal, usually limited to geometry and simple arithmetic.